gh-sajad/VLSI/README.md

 The repository is organized as follows:

-- **/Assignments/**: Contains individual assignments and solutions covering various topics in VLSI.
+- **/Assignments/**: Contains individual assignments and solutions covering various topics in VLSI, including MATLAB and testbench codes.
 - **/Projects/**: Includes project files, reports, and presentations for the semester-long design project.
-- **/Labs/**: Laboratory exercises and practical tasks performed using tools like Cadence, Synopsys, or other VLSI CAD tools.
 - **/Notes/**: Course notes, references, and resources used for studying and understanding VLSI concepts.
-- **/Simulations/**: Simulation scripts, testbenches, and results for different circuit designs.
+- **/Sourses/**: Source book and class slides which is taught in the class.

 ## Tools and Technologies